-During the VV's teenage years, instead of pinning posters of pop stars on her bedroom walls, she had some lovely printed cards, each one with softly rounded corners, and all depicting illustrations designed by Arthur Rackham.
+During the VV's teenage years, instead of pinning posters of pop stars on her walls she had some lovely printed cards, each one with softly rounded corners, and all depicting illustrations designed by Arthur Rackham.

 Arthur Rackham 1867 - 1939.
 A self portrait

-How serious and respectable he looks in this self portrait; more like a stern accountant than the man whose art created scenes of fairytales and myths.
-But then, he had once been employed as a clerk at the Westminster Fire Office, before enrolling in a part-time course at the Lambeth School of Art.
+How serious and respectable the artist looks in this self portrait.
+More like a stern accountant than the man whose stunning art reflected fairytales and myths.
+But then perhaps the image fits, for Rackham was employed to be an office clerk at the Westminster Fire Office before enrolling on a part-time course at the Lambeth School of Art.

 Fairy on a Spider's Web

-A decidely Japanese influence in this illustration from Das Rhiengold
+A Japanese influence in this illustration from Das Rhiengold

-The film director, Guillermo Del Toro, says that Rackham was an inspiration for some of his finest work, most notably the faun in his film, Pan's Labyrinth.
-And then, there is the tree seen growing through an altar in the film entitled Hellboy.
-This Del Toro has referred to as his 'Rackham Tree'.
+The film director, Guillermo Del Toro, says that Rackham had inspired some of his finest visual work, most notably the faun in the film Pan's Labyrinth.
+There is also the tree seen growing through an altar in the film of Hellboy which Del Toro has referred to as being his 'Rackham Tree'.

 The faun in Pan's Labryinth